Characterizing quantile-varying covariate effects under the accelerated failure time model: Introduction

-In this paper, we extend the AFT model to allow flexible acceleration factors that vary across quantiles, while simultaneously accommodating left-truncation, complex censoring, and time-varying covariates.
+In this paper, we extend the AFT model to allow flexible acceleration factors that vary across quantiles.
 Our approach builds on a time-varying AFT model first introduced in \citet{cox1984analysis} but seemingly largely overlooked in the literature, and a general framework for flexible covariate effect specification.
-We illustrate how AFT regression coefficients specified to vary over time can be inverted into quantile-varying acceleration factors, and we develop a regression standardization scheme based on the g-formula to allow estimation of both covariate-conditional and marginal acceleration factors for an exposure of interest.
-We propose a Bayesian estimation approach for this modeling framework using the Stan language, which allows rigorous quantification of uncertainty and increased modeling flexibility.
-Through this investigation, we also uncover new insights into the use of binary time-varying covariates under the AFT model, and present novel tools for modeling and visualizing such effects.
+AFT regression coefficients specified to vary over time can be inverted into quantile-varying acceleration factors, and we develop a regression standardization scheme based on the g-formula to estimate marginal acceleration factors for an exposure.
+We propose a Bayesian estimation approach using the Stan language, which allows quantification of uncertainty and increased flexibility.
+Through simulations, we examine the ability for the proposed flexible AFT effect specification and regression standardization methods to recover true effects in multiple settings, and illustrate potential sensitivity to baseline hazard specification.

+Finally, we derive new insights into the use of binary time-varying covariates under the AFT model, and present novel tools for modeling and visualizing such effects.
 This further expands the AFT modeling toolkit to cover many extensions commonly used under the Cox model.
 We motivate these methods with an in-depth analysis of the Religious Orders Study and Memory and Aging Project prospective cohort studies of AD and dementia \citep{bennett2018religious}.